If you’re thinking of jumping from an Android phone to an iPhone, the differences can seem daunting. Here’s what you need to know to make the switch.

 If you’re shifting to iOS, you’ll need to install Apple’s iTunes application onto your PC or Mac for synchronisation purposes.
 It’s a free application that handles the PC/Mac side of synchronising content to your iPhone, as well as acting as the gateway to Apple’s music, video and app stores.

 The other factor you may need to consider if you’re switching from an older Android handset is whether you’ll need a new SIM to go into your new iPhone.
-You can read our guide to matching the right SIM size to your new phone here.
+For more information, you can read our guide to matching the right SIM size to your new phone.

 Move to iOS: Shifting the easy way